The 5 Most Implausible Old-School Rap Songs

 "Parents Just Don't Understand" -- Will Smith

 The very first time mainstream America heard from future worldwide superstar Will Smith was the 1988 single "Parents Just Don't Understand," back when Smith was going by The Fresh Prince.
-It's a bouncy, radio-friendly, lighthearted tale told from the point of view of a teenager that, partway through, takes a turn for the nightmarish.
+It's a bouncy, radio-friendly, lighthearted tale told from the point of view of a teenager, which partway through takes a turn for the nightmarish.

-The second verse, which depicts at least one felony that Smith was apparently never even indicted for, begins with Smith "borrowing" his parents' car while they're away.
+The second verse, which depicts at least one felony that Smith was apparently never indicted for, begins with him "borrowing" his parents' car while they're away.
 Then he finds a girl:

 That's when I saw this beautiful girlie girl walking

 I picked up my car phone to perpetrate like I was talking

 I honked my horn just to get her attention

 She likes the Porsche and climbs in, then immediately starts desperately trying to seduce him:

 She kicked her shoes off onto the floor